-See "Underwriting" for additional information regarding compensation payable by us to the underwriters.
+(1) The underwriters will not receive underwriting discounts or commissions on any ADSs purchased by Tencent, Hillhouse and Sequoia Capital.
+See "Underwriting" for additional information regarding underwriting discounts or commissions and compensation payable by us to the underwriters.

 We have granted the underwriters the right to purchase up to an additional 15,900,000 ADSs.